shashankh3/spotify-vue/README.md

 • navigate localhostxxxx/admin.

  Last updated- 1.06.2024
-  -added background imageto home page
+  -added background image to home page.

   -added a button on main page that routes to admin page.